JayGaba/markdown-cv/src/content/02-experience.md

   - Received guidance from seniors and guided my juniors.

   > _Management_ _Computer Networking_ _Cybersecurity_ _Cryptography_ _Python_

-- ##### Nov 2024 – Jan 2025

-  ### Indian Institute of Technology, Jammu

-  #### Malware Analyst

-  - Conducted in-depth static and dynamic APK malware analysis, using advanced tools and techniques to identify, reverse-engineer, and mitigate security threats in Android applications.
-  - Collaborated with the cybersecurity team to develop effective strategies for detecting and preventing malware.

-  > _Reverse Engineering_ _Forensics_ _Malware Analysis_ _Android_ _Sandboxing_

 - ##### May 5th, 2004
   ### init